algolia/kubernetes-hands-on/06-deployment/README.md

 ## Scale up

 Let's play with our deployment now.
-Update the number of `replicas` in the yaml, to a reasonnable number - say `5`.
+Update the number of `replicas` in the yaml, to a reasonable number - say `5`.

 ```bash
 $ kubectl apply -f 06-deployment/01-simple-deployment.yml